radial/docs/instructions/axle-containers.md

 `docker run --name logs logs`

-Or we can do it all in our run step with:
+Building this container however doesn't have any benefits, so usually it can just be run directly from command line with:

-`docker run --name logs --volume /log radial/axle-base /bin/true`
+`docker run --name logs --volume /log radial/axle-base IDLE`

-Both methods are identical because the only data being written is to an exposed volume at `/log`, so docker doesn't keep any data in it's version control in either case.
-Use whichever fits your workflow.